Debating at Woodlawn

 We were finally going to get home and we couldn’t have done it without the help of the crew and each other, but, most importantly, Mr Bailey and Ms Murphy, who did the best job looking after us during the trip.

 There are three different levels: Bronze, Silver, Gold.
-Each level involves four mandatory sections, listed below, from which a personalised program is formulated.
+Each level involves five sections, listed below, from which a personalised program is formulated.

 Take advantage of the opportunity and embark on a journey of discovery and self-fulfilment.